hawkerboy7/de-logger/README.md

 ## Planned Features

-### Save log messages to a log file
+### Log-to-file
+* Support align and space in the log file
+* Make the messagesBuffer a multi-object so it will support example 6 as if all commands where executed synchronously.

 ### Individual config
-Configure methodes individually (with regard to time, date and ms).
+* Configure methodes individually (with regard to time, date, ms and file).

-### Change the func method
-~~Make method func self aware.
-So if it is possible let the func method figure out the name of the function it is in.~~ This doesn't appear to be possible (in .coffee) since it only uses anonymous functions.